DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/camera-studio-guide/Temperature Regulation.rst

     Temperature icon is green

+**Regulating**:  By default, temperature regulation will be triggered if system temperature is above 70 degree Celsius.
-**Regulating**: In this mode, the temperature of the system is abnormal and the main capture features (Auto, Live, Capture, Preview) are disabled in order for the system to regulate the temperature.
+In this mode, the temperature of the system is abnormal and the main capture features (Auto, Live, Capture, Preview) are disabled in order for the system to regulate the temperature.
 When in this mode, a temperature control algorithm will be run in order to normalize the system again.
 While the temperature control status is regulating, the temperature icon in the main window will appear red.